 Governance Redesign.
-In Fall of 2015, conversations began based on a growing concern that despite the resources devoted to governance in terms of time and commitment of participants, the current committee structure at ARC had become unwieldy, siloed and was appearing inadequate when it came to responding in a timely and transparent way to new initiatives.
+In the Fall of 2015, conversations began based on a growing concern that despite the resources devoted to governance in terms of time and commitment of participants, the current committee structure at ARC had become unwieldy, siloed, and was appearing inadequate when it came to responding in a timely and transparent way to new initiatives.
 Then, in Fall 2016 a group of faculty, classified staff, management, and student representatives were appointed to a governance task force.
 This task force was charged with affirming those aspects of our institutional processes and governance structures that are working effectively while creating an efficient structure that allows the College to work smarter and adapt to a continually and rapidly changing environment and increase student success.
-The task force was also committed to building on the strong institutional history of trust based relationships to preserve and further enhance a "participatory leadership culture".
+The task force was also committed to building on the strong institutional history of trust-based relationships to preserve and further enhance a "participatory leadership culture".

-Through a college governance task force, the college examined its governance and decision making structure, including its committee structure and functions, planning, reporting and action/implementation alignment with a goal of maximizing institutional effectiveness.
+Through a college governance task force, the college examined its governance and decision-making structure, including its committee structure and functions, planning, reporting, and action/implementation alignment with a goal of maximizing institutional effectiveness.
 The task force produced a proposal for a redesigned governance structure, which was adopted in 2017.
 The transition to this new governance structure was completed by January 2018.

 As part of the new ARC governance structure, there are three councils: Student Success, Institutional Effectiveness, and Operations.
 Project teams for each council are chartered and created annually to achieve targeted goals from the ARC strategic plan to improve student outcomes.
 During the 18-19 academic year, seven project teams engaged in redesigning the student experience to improve outcomes.
 The project teams were: Enterprise Level Scheduling Solution (ELSS) Implementation, Clarify Program Paths, Integrated Planning Improvement, Institutional Equity Plan, ARC Online 2.0 (Distance Education Plan), Facilities Master Plan, Wellness Center.
 These project teams are aimed at improving ARC student success outcomes, including milestone achievement, first term course success rates, fall to spring persistence rates, reduction of unit accumulation, completion of degrees, certificates, and transfer, and closing equity gaps.
 ARC is actively engaged in redesigning the student experience, including the early "front door" experiences of our students, developing clear and supported pathways for them to achieve their educational and employment goals.